Wireless millimeterwave electro-optics on thin film lithium niobate: Results

-Our mmWave source provides 100 mW in the WR9.0 frequency range (82-125 GHz) and 5 mW in the WR2.8 frequency range (240-380 GHz) through a horn antenna which is coupled into the chip using a backside mounted silicon lens.
+Our mmWave source provides up to 100 mW in the WR9.0 frequency range (82-125 GHz) and 5 mW in the WR2.8 frequency range (240-380 GHz), and this radiation is emitted through a horn antenna into free-space.
+MmWave signal is coupled into the chip using a backside-mounted silicon lens.
 The modulated optical signal is collected using a lensed fiber, and then visualized on an optical spectrum analyzer (Fig.~\ref{fig2}~a-b, details in methods).
-Our wireless electro-optic modulators support efficient formation of side-bands across the entire incident mmWave range (Fig.~\ref{fig2}~c-d).
+Our wireless electro-optic modulators support efficient formation of sidebands across the entire incident mmWave range (Fig.~\ref{fig2}~c-d).
 To gain quantitative insight into the efficiency of our broadband modulators and eliminate the effect of the variation in mmWave power from the source, we analyze the frequency-dependent efficiency of the modulator by reporting the sideband ratio per unit of milliwatt incident mmWave power (Fig.~\ref{fig2}~e-f).
-In both configurations the antenna supports a spectrally flat sideband ratio across both bands.
-We extract values of ${10^{-4}}$/mW and ${3\cdot 10^{-5}}$/mW for configuration A and configuration B, respectively.
-Using Eq.~\ref{mod-eff-eq} we can estimate the amount of mmWave power coupled from free-space to the chip to be 1-8\% across the WR9.0 band and 2-6\% across the WR2.8 band, respectively (Fig.~\ref{fig2}~g-h).
-The linear frequency dependence of these values is related to the frequency-dependent beam waist of the Gaussian mmWave beam generated by the horn antenna.
+We extract modulation efficiency values of ${10^{-4}}$/mW and ${3\cdot 10^{-5}}$/mW for configurations A and B, respectively.
+Using Eq.~\ref{mod-eff-eq}, we estimate the amount of mmWave power coupled from free-space to the chip to be 1-8\% across the WR9.0 band and 2-6\% across the WR2.8 band, respectively (Fig.~\ref{fig2}~g-h).
+We associate the linear frequency dependence of the coupling efficiency with the frequency-dependent beam waist of the Gaussian mmWave beam generated by the horn antenna.
 We calculate a half-wave voltage-length product $V_\pi \cdot L_{TL} = \sqrt{2 Z_{TL} \frac{P^{on-chip}_{mmW}}{SBR}} \cdot L_{TL}$ of 3.4 V$\cdot$cm in WR9.0 and 3.65 V$\cdot$cm at WR2.8 band, comparable to previous studies using wired mmWave electro-optic modulators~\cite{wang2024ultrabroadband}.